-Residents will follow all Department of Navy and Installation rules and regulations, including OPNAVINST 5530.14 series or its successor, Navy Physical Security and Law Enforcement Program, and any other orders, directives or instructions issued by the Department of Navy or Installation Commanding Officer regarding the possession of personal weapons on board the Navy Installation.
+Residents living in on-base communities (within a Navy secured fence) will be expected by the Installation Commanding Officer to be aware of and follow all Department of Navy and Installation rules and regulations, including OPNAVINST 5530.14 series, Navy Physical Security and Law Enforcement Program, and any other orders, directives or instructions issued by the Department of Navy or Installation Commanding Officer regarding the possession of personal weapons on board the Navy Installation.
+Violation of the provisions of these weapons policies is cause for immediate Lease Agreement termination and eviction from the Premises.